 - The Children’s Museum, Seattle – The Children’s Museum, Seattle offers a fun, interactive learning environment for families with exhibits such as a Global Village, Mountain Forest, Imagination Studio and Discovery Bay.
 For more information call (206) 441-1768 or visit thechildrensmuseum.org.

-- EMP Museum – Created by Microsoft co-founder, Paul G. Allen, EMP Museum is dedicated to exploring creativity and innovation in American popular music, from rock ‘n’ roll to jazz, soul, gospel, country, blues, hip-hop, punk and other genres.
+- Museum of Pop Culture (MoPOP) – Created by Microsoft co-founder, Paul G. Allen, MoPOP is dedicated to exploring creativity and innovation in American popular music, from rock ‘n’ roll to jazz, soul, gospel, country, blues, hip-hop, punk and other genres.
 Visitors to the Frank O. Gehry-designed, 140,000-square-foot museum can view rare artifacts and memorabilia and experience the creative process by listening to musicians tell their own stories.
-In addition to the music exhibit, visitors can explore one-of-a-kind collection of artifacts and memorabilia of works by Isaac Asimov, Ursula Le Guin, H.G.
+MoPop’s Science Fiction and Fantasy Hall of Fame recognizes luminaries of the genre including Isaac Asimov, Ursula Le Guin, H.G.
 Wells, George Lucas, Gene Rodenberry, James Cameron, Steven Spielberg and other luminaries of the genre.
-For more information call (877) EMP-SFM1 or visit empmuseum.org.
+For more information call (877) 367-7361 or visit MoPOP.org.